‘Brace’ yourself—this patient guide is a long one.

 Takeaway

 Clearly, there’s more than one way to straighten teeth.
-But the very best way to improve your tooth alignment is to see a qualified expert who uses modern techniques to create a personalized treatment plan.
+To improve tooth alignment, it is best to see a qualified expert.
+The expert should use modern techniques for a personalized treatment plan.

 So don’t waste time on DIY teeth straightening techniques and gimmicky DTC online clear aligners!
-Even big brands like Invisalign and ClearCorrect can’t deliver the level of personalization that a custom digital orthodontics provider can.
+Prominent brands like Invisalign and ClearCorrect cannot provide the same degree of customization as a specialized digital orthodontics provider.

 You only have one smile, after all!
 Give it the quality of care it deserves and by visiting a digital orthodontist.